The killing of PM Olof Palme: Part I (DRAFT)

 Alsén and two other Swedish journalists (Göran Beckérus and Christer Larsson) tried to test LeWinter’s credibility by asking him to come up with information on two Swedish generals (former Chief of Intelligence Major General Bengt Wallroth and Major General Ragnar Persson), which he did, and he presented some details of their carriers although Wallroth’s “CV” contained more information.
 But another Swedish journalist claimed that LeWinter had spoken with him and asked about the two generals, which made the others suspicious.
 However, the claim from the latter journalist did not make sense, because he had no special access, and the documents presented by LeWinter gave some details of the careers of the two Swedish generals.
 This information seems to have been genuine, but the three journalists (or at least Beckérus and Larsson) were still worried, because they could not confirm this information.
 Some people tried to disconfirm the document by claiming that one of the generals, Ragnar Persson, had not been a Swedish general at all, but that was not true.
 He was, and we also have to think about the hidden agenda among the people who tried to discredit such information.

-Finally, the January ACC/SOPS document’s statement of Olof Palme’s offer of “Lg Quan WG 235” (Large Quantities of Weapons Grade Uranium 235) to India to finalize the Bofors artillery deal in 1985-86 is also controversial.
+Finally, the January ACC/SOPS document’s statement of Olof Palme’s offer about “Lg Quan WG 235” (Large Quantities of Weapons Grade Uranium 235) to India to finalize the Bofors artillery deal in 1985-86 is also controversial.
 The documents states: “ITAC introduced report from Tel-Aviv re SPM [Olof Palme’s] activity in India for Bofors which was confirmed by Paris.
 Deal offered India by Bofors reported to include Lg Quan WG 235 [Large quantities of weapon-grade uranium 235].”
 Paris would know something about it, because the French company that tried to sell its artillery, had already concluded a deal with India, they believed, and they had offered huge bribes.
 They understood that something was seriously wrong with the Swedish offer, and the Israelis may possibly have known because of a leak in Sweden.
 The December 1985 document also states that “UK rep offered confirmation of Swedish shipment of WG 235 to New Delhi.
-SIS [MI6] rept.
-States shipment made via FRG (Kiel).”
+SIS [MI6] rept. states shipment made via FRG (Kiel).”

 Thanks for this.